Apurbo73/Train-Even-or-Odd-CC/README.md

 * The program calculates and compares the sum of elements at even vs odd positions for each test case.
 * It outputs the maximum of the two sums.

-Let me know if you'd like a version that uses `vector` or follows standard C++ more strictly!